"Kirk loses his grip and slips off the mountain. We then see an unrelated man in the same clothes also falling down the same mountain."

 - Armstrong also doubles Ford in Blade Runner in the scene where Deckard is searching Leon's bathroom and finds the snake scale in the tub.

 - In-universe example: In Looney Tunes: Back in Action, the character Damian Drake Jr. is Brendan Fraser's stunt double.
-The thing is, he's starred by Brendan Fraser.
+The thing is, he's played by Brendan Fraser.

 - The Fall Guy was a series about a stunt double, who was also a bounty hunter on the side.
 Its Theme Tune plays tribute to the guys who make the stars look good, but never get to kiss the girl.
 Ironically, the lead in this series, Lee "The Six Million Dollar Man" Majors, used a stunt double himself.